 Long Island weight loss patients are wise to research their options for post-bariatric surgical procedures that enhance their bodies.
 Recovering from weight loss surgery and adjusting to a new lifestyle is challenging, and you deserve to have the figure you've worked hard to achieve.

-Schedule a free consultation with Dr. James Romanelli or Dr. David Pincus, or give our office a call at (631) 424-3600 to book an appointment.
+Schedule a consultation with Dr. James Romanelli or Dr. David Pincus, or give our office a call at (631) 424-3600 to book an appointment.

 Your experience at Romanelli Cosmetic Surgery will begin with a confidential 1-on-1 consultation with Dr. James Romanelli or Dr. David Pincus.
 Your surgeon will evaluate your medical history and discuss your goals and desired outcome for your surgery.
 Because post-bariatric surgery options encompass a wide range of procedures, your surgeon will work with you to develop a targeted plan that addresses the areas about which you're most concerned.
 For weight loss patients on Long Island, this may include one or more of the following procedures: